 The objective of the annual allowance charge is to remove the tax relief given to any pension contributions over the annual allowance.

-The steps for calculating the annual allowance charge and how to pay the annual allowance charge can be found in HMRC's Pensions Tax Manual.
+The steps for calculating the annual allowance charge and how to pay the annual allowance charge can be found in HMRC's Pensions Tax Manual (opens in a new window).

 More details can be found in our carry forward article.

-a flexi-access drawdown plan or taking an uncrystallised funds pension lump sum.
+Since 6 April 2015 there has been an additional annual allowance called the money purchase annual allowance.
+This is normally triggered by taking income from a flexi-access drawdown plan or taking an uncrystallised funds pension lump sum.
 However, other actions can trigger it.

-If the MPAA has been triggered, only £4,000 can be paid to all defined contribution plans in any PIP before the annual allowance tax charge is applied.
-The MPAA does does not apply to contributions to cash balance plans or defined benefit schemes.
+If the money purchase annual allowance has been triggered, only £10,000 can be paid to all defined contribution plans in any pension input period before the annual allowance tax charge is applied.
+The money purchase annual allowance does not apply to contributions to cash balance plans or defined benefit schemes.

-HMRC has issued a guidance note: Money purchase annual allowance: split pension input periods which provides more detail.
+HMRC has issued a guidance note: Money purchase annual allowance: split pension input periods which provides more detail (opens in a new window).

-The maximum reduction is £36,000, so anyone with income of £312,000 or more will have an annual allowance of £4,000.
+The maximum reduction is £50,000, so anyone with income of £360,000 or more will have an annual allowance of £10,000.
 Individuals with high income caught by the restriction may therefore have to reduce the contributions paid by them and/or their employers or suffer an annual allowance charge.

-From 6 April 2016 to 5 April 2020 - Individuals who had taxable income greater than £150,000 had their annual allowance restricted.
-It was reduced, so that for every £2 of income they had over £150,000, their annual allowance was reduced by £1.
+Between 6 April 2016 and 5 April 2020 - Individuals who had taxable income greater than £150,000 had their annual allowance restricted.
 The maximum reduction was £30,000, so anyone with income of £210,000 or more had an annual allowance of £10,000.

 Our article, tapering of annual allowance for high incomes, provides more detail.